Parent and child fostering

-Parent and child fostering involves the placement of a parent (mother or father) who is experiencing difficulties.
-The parent and their baby or young child are placed together in foster care.
+This type of fostering involves the mother or father, who is experiencing difficulties, and their baby or young child being placed together in foster care.

 - foster carers do not necessarily provide parental care (except if required) but helps and encourages the parent to develop their skills.

-Parent and child or more likely, mother and baby fostering can be complex and challenging and the foster carer requires skills and qualities such as:
+More likely, mother and baby fostering, can be complex and challenging and the foster carer requires skills and qualities such as:

 - 24-hour commitment

 This kind of fostering placement is often an alternative to a mother and baby unit and usually results from a court referral, but not always.